 To search for this kind of information, you must do a driving history search.

 Have you ever tried to search for someone’s criminal records?
 Was it easy?
-Did you search online or did you make a phone call to the Tarrant County courthouse? was the information you recieved correct?
+Did you search online or did you make a phone call to the Tarrant County courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks look up criminal records, and your account may help other people.